JenniferMarch/Hunger_across_domains/README.md

 This is the repository where I am storing the code used to generate **1 behavioural** and **2 modeling** analyses for the manuscript: "Domain Specific Effects of Hunger on Attention and Choice"

+### Data

+Given size, all data is stored on Zenodo:

 ## 1 Behavioual Analyses

 All analyses are carried out in R using RMarkdown (Version 4.4.1).
 The analyses are structured using the suffix A_ to D_ and at the beginning of each file further information about the analyses is provided.